 Now he says that he doesn’t want to continue with his lessons and that he is not going back there again.
-It’s time for you to help Junior regain his confidence.
+It’s time for you to help him regain his confidence.

 The first step is to get him back into the pool as soon as possible.
 Of course, you should be empathic, so that he knows you understand his confidence has been rocked by that incident.